 The identity of any lawyer, judge or family member who requests assistance through the program for themselves or others is kept strictly confidential.

-LJAP services are available to ALL attorneys, Judges, law students, and bar applicants
+LJA Program services are available to ALL attorneys, Judges, law students, bar applicants, law staff and families.

-LJAP is NOT a disciplinary entity or reporting agency.
-LJAP does not report or release any information to any disciplinary entity or other third party unless/until specifically authorized to do so by our client.
+LJA Program is NOT a disciplinary entity or reporting agency.
+The LJA Program does not report or release any information to any disciplinary entity or other third party unless/until specifically authorized to do so by our client.

 • Confidential advice about individual problems